saulmm/saulmm.github.com/_posts/2016-10-13-VCS_in_Android Studio.markdown

 title: The VCS client of Android Studio
 ---

-Nowadays, we can't imagine start a new software without a [version control system][5fb469a7], between the different options available for a VCS, Git, without any doubt, has become one of the most popular systems among others like Subversion or Mercurial.
+Nowadays, we can't imagine start a new software project without a [version control system][5fb469a7], between the different options available for a VCS, Git, without any doubt, has become one of the most popular systems among others like Subversion or Mercurial.

 However, **the learning curve** that this kind of tools requires is often **very high**, since the huge variety of features and options that a version control system includes make it complex and powerful at the same time.

-Both for the most experimented developers and for the beginners is important to use **nice tools** or a well enough customized environment in order to deal with the VCS in a effective and quick way.
+Both for the most experimented developers, and for the beginners, is important to use **nice tools** or a well enough customized environment in order to deal with the VCS in a effective and quick way.

 <br/>
 ## Comparisons

 Between the benefits we can find using a version control system, a powerful one is to **compare files with their respective states over time**.
 To that end, [JetBrains][aec9d229] includes one of the most powerful and intuitive **_diff / merge_** tools.

-A good use of these tools allows to speed up the daily work since these **comparisons are frequent** when we are modifying the code (adding, deleting or changing), besides reviewing it.
-Moreover, these **modification** are often **hard to represent**, so is not quite easy to find a good tool to show clearly these changes.
+A good use of these tools allows to speed up the daily work since these **comparisons are frequent** when we are modifying code (adding, deleting or changing lines), besides reviewing it.
+Moreover, these **modification** are often **hard to represent**, so is not quite easy to find a good tool to show these changes clearly.

 ### IntelliJ as a diff, merge tool